ivoa/vo-dml/tools/ReadMe.md

 * vodmlValidate - runs validation on the models.
 * vodmlDoc - generate standard documentation.
 This will produce a model diagram, latex and html formatted documentation, as well as a graphml representation of the model that can be hand edited with https://www.yworks.com/products/yed for nicer looking model diagrams.
-* vodmlGenerateJava - generate java classes.
+* vodmlJavaGenerate - generate java classes.
 See [generated code guide](JavaCodeGeneration.md) for details of how to use the generated java code to serialize instances to XML and RDB.

 ## configurable plugin properties